distribure/bnc/README.md

-This project is mainly for the website of the Students' Union of [Bidhannagar College](https://bidhannagarcollege.org).
+This project was for the website of the Students' Union of [Bidhannagar College](https://bidhannagarcollege.org).
-You can visit our website [BNGCU](http://www.bngcsu.cf/).

 This website is developed using the Bootstrap 3.